1,000+ flights canceled as winter storm snarls busy post-Thanksgiving Sunday

 The weather has led to flight cancellations at a number of airports in the region, including Kansas City, Missouri; Milwaukee; Omaha, Nebraska; and Des Moines and Cedar Rapids, Iowa.

-But the biggest impact to air travelers was in Chicago, where more than 600 combined arrivals and departures had been canceled as of 5:20 p.m.
+But perhaps the biggest overall impact to air travelers was in Chicago, where more than 660 combined arrivals and departures had been canceled as of 6:10 p.m.
 ET at the city’s busy O’Hare airport.
 Many that weren't canceled were running late.

 O’Hare is a major connecting hub for both United and American, and many of the cancellations there were on affiliate airlines that fly regional flights under the United and American brands.
 By FlightAware's count. the cancellations accounted for more than 20 percent of Sunday's entire schedule at O'Hare.
 Around 100 of O’Hare’s cancellations were made pre-emptively by Saturday night as storm forecasts solidified.